boardfish/dissertation/contents/1-literature-review.md

 reincarnating the modern wave of physical escape rooms in the digital form that inspired them.

 @pendit2017virtual exercised this in the creation of their virtual escape room *The Last Breakout*.
 This application revealed some potential caveats that may be visible in the creation of VR escape rooms.
 Unreal Engine 4 assisted in making the project feasible, but limited knowledge of how to use it resulted in difficulties.
-These included motion sickness from excessive movement, user experience as regards knowing when they might have picked up an object, and display of reading materials [@pendit2017virtual].
+These included motion sickness from excessive movement, user experience as regards knowing when they might have picked up an object, and display of reading materials [@pendit2017virtual, p.
+3].

 These could be remedied with more effective VR development experience, but user interface issues remain something that cannot be tackled without the correct principles.
-In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality---one child reportedly asked *"How do I kneel?"* when inside the simulation.
+In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality---one child reportedly asked *"How do I kneel?"* [@smith2009using, p.
+96] when inside the simulation.
 This misunderstanding could be attributed to how crouching in video games works---it is most often toggled by, or activated by holding, a button input.
 While @smith2009using acknowledge the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored as the escape room industry explores VR.

 <!-- Async gameplay -->